nova-network-inc/fusion-boilerplate/README.md

 ## Version 1.1.0 Update Notes
 - Added support for a fully automated installation, running, and building via batch scripts for Windows.
-You can access the script by executing `Application.cmd` inside the main repository folder.
+You can access the script by executing `.\Application` inside the main repository folder.
 - Fixed bug with the swap hooks where it didn't fetch balances properly.
 - Added version file.
 - Fixed repository's `.gitignore`, which was letting unnecessary files to be uploaded.
-- Removed SDK installation script - it's all done by `Application.cmd` now.
+- Removed SDK installation script - it's all done by the `Application` script now.
 - Updated Readme FAQ and instructions to match new version.

 ## F.A.Q